words Peter Bond

 “Fashionable” and “ever trendy” are just two of the accolades that have been heaped on Hoxton Square in Shoreditch, N1.
 It’s certainly relaxing to be in a garden square in this part of London which is a sea of converted warehouses and industrial units nearer to the bright lights and busy scene of silicon roundabout than the quiet, leafy, gentrified squares in the West.
 Hoxton Square itself hosts a number of restaurants, clubs and bars mostly attracting twenty-somethings, meeting friends and out for a good time.
 Circle Pizza is the “kitchen” element of Hoxton Square Bar & Kitchen which also contains a long bar and a music venue on the very large ground floor of this four storey converted commercial building.

-The first good point is that this pizza restaurant is independent and not one of the more boring London pizza restaurants that are part of a chain.
+The first good point is that this pizza restaurant is independent and not one of the more boring London pizza restaurants that are part of a chain and none of the usual pizza advertising tricks.
 On a nice evening you can sit outside (yes, there are heaters) and people-watch or just take in the atmosphere of the square.

 Secondly, the head chef, Anatoli Kolev (Tony) is a bit of a legend.
 Silver medallist at the World Pizza Championship in Rome 2012 plus a string of other culinary achievements, Tony has some serious game and has worked for and trained many pizza chefs in London and globally.
 He brings his own spicy fennel sausage recipe (used in two of the pizzas here), plus ingredients sourced from Italy, to add to his 3rd generation sourdough.